Storage Node

 Snapshot

-folder when you use a snapshot from a 3rd party !
+Make sure to only include flow_db and delete data_db under db folder when you use a snapshot from a 3rd party !

 Using others'

-will make the node mine for others!
+data_dbwill make the node mine for others!

 Additional Notes